 - Hal Jordan was there as well as Green Lantern, as noted by the Reverse Flash, might have been some other heroes as well.

 - In several volumes of Empowered, Emp dresses up as herself as part of a group of superhero team lookalikes for store promotions and such as her day job as being an actual associate member of the team doesn't pay.
 It is lampshaded how the costume she is wearing for the gig is much less revealing than her regular one.

-- While Morbius was hiding on a ship, the ship's costume ball was the only time when he could go out and get some fresh air.
+- While Morbius is hiding on a ship, the ship's costume ball is the only time when he can go out and get some fresh air.

 Spider-Man: Hey buddy!
 I'm Spider-Man right?

 - An issue of The Amazing Spider-man has the Black Cat meeting Spider-Man at a costume party.
 She wears her own costume, but mistakes a random party-goer dressed as Spider-Man for the real thing.
 Turns out Spidey is In the Hood.

 - During the JMS run on The Amazing Spider-Man, Peter takes a tailor who designs costumes for supervillains to a safe place.
 The safe place?
 A Coffee House where he often goes in full attire, because no way would the real Spidey just hang out at a coffee shop.

 Waiter: (calling back) Yeah...
 You're Spider-Man... nutjob...